- 2 tbsp (30 mL) (approx.) extra-virgin olive oil

 - 1/2 cup (125 mL) finely chopped flat-leaf parsley

-In large skillet, heat oil over medium heat; add pancetta and fry until crispy, 4 to 5 minutes.
+1. In large skillet over medium, heat oil; add pancetta and fry until crispy, 4 to 5 minutes.
 Remove with slotted spoon; set aside.

-Add pepper and hot pepper flakes to skillet; fry for 20 seconds.
-Add onions, bay leaves, oregano and cloves; cook, stirring often (adding a little oil if onions are sticking and reducing heat if they are browning too quickly), until onions are soft and uniformly golden brown, 45 to 50 minutes.
+2. Add pepper and hot pepper flakes to skillet; fry for 20 seconds.
+Add onions, bay leaves, oregano and cloves; cook, stirring often (adding a little oil if onions are sticking and reducing heat if they're browning too quickly), until onions are soft and uniformly golden brown, 45 to 50 minutes.

-Push onions to edge of pan.
-Add a touch of oil and tomato paste; fry until slightly darkened, about 3 minutes.
+3. Push onions to edge of pan.
+Add touch of oil and tomato paste; fry until slightly darkened, about 3 minutes.
 Stir in wine, pancetta and salt; cook until liquid is evaporated, about 5 minutes.
 Stir in 1/2 cup/125 mL water; cover and reduce heat to medium-low.
 Simmer, stirring occasionally, for 10 minutes.
-Remove bay leaves; stir in parsley.
+Remove and discard bay leaves; stir in parsley.

 Vegetarians can enjoy this sauce by omitting the pancetta and adding an extra 1 tbsp/15 mL oil to the onions.
 Then, when adding the pasta to the sauce at the end, also add 1/3 cup/75 mL chopped oil-cured or other black olives.